 Stage 2.
 Preparing your electroforming equipment

-a) Working out the amps for the Tank Plating Rectifier and electroforming times
+a) Working out the amps for the MF Rectifier and electroforming times

 First, work out the surface area of your work in centimetres.